Speech & Language Delay Screening for Children

 Speech and language development is a critical milestone in early childhood.
 Delays in speech can affect a child's ability to communicate, learn, and interact socially.
 This screening tool helps parents identify potential signs of speech and language delay by evaluating key developmental markers.
 Early intervention through speech therapy can significantly improve outcomes for children with communication challenges.

-⚕️ This is a screening tool, not a diagnosis.
-Results are for informational purposes only and should not replace professional medical advice.
-If you are in crisis, please contact emergency services or a helpline immediately.
+⚕️ Screening tool only — not a clinical diagnosis.
+Results are for informational purposes and do not replace professional advice.

 Frequently Asked Questions